 When lighting a low kitchen ceiling focus on flush mount recessed lights and eye-level and below eye-level lighting layers.
 But also don’t be afraid to experiment with hanging lights as long as they don’t get in the way.

-Yes, you can have pendant light with low ceiling but you need to make sure they don’t too low to hit a taller person.
+Yes, you can have a pendant light with a low ceiling but you need to make sure they don’t too low to hit a taller person.
 The best option is to always hang pendants over a table surface.

 A low ceiling is considered a ceiling below average height, i.e. less than 8 feet.